mohit49/search-query/README.md

 ### `To get search result`

-lease Try to change the date starting of this month to end also location from Berlin to Berne, Bern-Belp
+please Try to change the date starting of this month to end also location from Berlin to Berne, Bern-Belp

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!